stupidusername/CrazyTwatterSpaghetti/README.md

   {
     "poll": true,
     "finished": false,
-    "question": "What is your favorite type of pasta?", "options": [
+    "status": "What is your favorite type of pasta?", "options": [
       {
         "index": 1,